Little Big Burger

 Little Big Burger is a hamburger restaurant chain, based in Portland, Oregon, United States.

+Description

+Little Big Burger's menu consists of quarter-pound and veggie burgers as well as truffle fries.

 History

 The chain was founded by Micah Camden and Katie Poppe in 2010.
 The business was sold to Chanticleer Holdings in 2015.
 There are locations in five U.S. states (California, North Carolina, Oregon, Texas, and Washington), including a dozen in the Portland metropolitan area, as of 2019.

 Workers sought to unionize in 2019.
+In the May of 2024, the company was ordered to pay $316,500 after the United States Department of Labor found that 14 locations in Oregon and Washington withheld tips from workers In July 2024, the company's parent, Amergent Hospitality Group, filed for Chapter 11 bankruptcy protection.